 War Related Illness and Injury Study Center

-Reproductive Health at the Women's Operational Military Exposure Network (WOMEN)
+Reproductive Health: Women's Operational Military Exposure Network Center of Excellence (WOMEN CoE)

 Environmental toxins may impact the female reproductive system, impairing organ and hormonal systems, producing molecular alterations, oxidative stress, and DNA methylation (DNAm).
 These impairments may lead to fertility complications and poor pregnancy outcomes.
 Accordingly, more research is needed to understand the links between toxic exposures and adverse health impacts in women Veterans.